Wint3rmute/ReqSnake/docs/REQ-TEST.md

 > child-of: REQ-PARSER-1

 > REQ-TEST-2
-> The application code provide integration tests that use the Python API to simulate CLI operations in temporary directories.
+> The application code shall provide integration tests that use the Python API to simulate MkDocs plugin operations in temporary directories.
 > child-of: REQ-CORE-1

 > REQ-TEST-3